Premarital Counseling Questions

 Parenthood & Family Planning

 • Do you both want children?
-If so how many and what’s your timeline?
+If so, how many, and what’s your timeline?

 • How will parenting roles and responsibilities be divided?
 Parenting philosophies?